lnlp/LMIC-node/README.md

 _T-Beam V1.1 may work by using board-id ttgo_tbeam_v1 but this has not been tested.
 It is currently unknown what the differences between V1.1 and V1.0 are._

+### 6.4 Known issues

+The MCCI LoRaWAN LMIC library has a problem with SerialUSB on the Arduino Zero (USB) board.
+When defining `LMIC_DEBUG_LEVEL` with a value > 0, `LMIC_PRINTF_TO` will automatically be set to `serial` (which automatically points to SerialUSB) but no debug information arrives on the serial monitor.
+If (as alternative, to set LMIC_PRINTF_TO manually) `LMIC_PRINTF_TO` is set to `SerialUSB` in `platformio.ini` (`-D LMIC_PRINTF_TO=SerialUSB`) then the compiler gives an error that something is missing in the MCCI LMIC library.
+So it is currently not possible to print MCCI LMIC debug information for this board.
+## 7 Tips

+### 7.1 Serial Monitor

+If a development board has a MCU with built-in USB support (e.g. ATmega32u4 and SAMD21) and the serial monitor is connected, resetting the board (e.g. with onboard reset button) will temporarily disconnect the serial port and crash the serial monitor.
+The serial monitor will then have to be manually restarted and the output will be lost.
+For boards that use a USB to serial adapter (either onboard or external) this problem does not exist.

+To prevent issues with the serial monitor it is best to start the serial monitor _before_ uploading a new sketch.
+After uploading, PlatformIO will automatically switch back from the upload window to the serial monitor and the serial monitor will contine without crashing.
+If you connect the serial monitor after uploading you will most probably lose the first output, in which case you may be tempted to press the reset button to restart the output, but in case of MCU with built-in USB support this will only crash the serial monitor.

+For boards with MCU with built-in USB support LMIC-node by default waits with a 10 seconds timeout for the serial port to become ready so the first output does not get lost.
+If not yet connected the serial monitor needs to be connected (or restarted) within these 10 seconds.
+The countdown stops when the serial port becomes ready or when the countdown ends (whichever is first).
+The value of the countdown period can be changed as needed by enabling and changing the value of (`WAITFOR_SERIAL_SECONDS` in `platformio.ini`).
+A value 0 will disable the 'wait for serial' countdown, a value of -1 will wait indefinitely and not contiunue until the serial port is ready.
+The serial port is detected as ready only when a serial monitor is connected.

+### 7.2 Antenna

+- **The antenna should always be connected when the device is powered!**
+  Powering the board with antenna disconnected may damage the LoRa radio.

+- For best results the antenna should be used in upright (vertical) position.

+### 7.3 Distance to gateway

+- The distance between the node and a gateway should be 3 meters at minimum.
+If the distance is less than 3 meters this can cause RF communication issues.

 ## 8 Example output

 Below are some examples of status output from serial monitor and display.